 - May shorten the time to post-secondary degree completion

 - Gives students early exposure to the academic rigors of a college-level course

-High school juniors and seniors that meet the College’s academic requirements for the program may enroll in dual-credit coursework.
-Students must achieve a satisfactory score on the appropriate college placement tests, as well as provide the institution with a letter of permission to enroll from their principal or designee.
+High school juniors and seniors that meet the College’s academic requirements for the program may pursue dual enrollment participation..
+Students must achieve a satisfactory score on the appropriate college placement tests and complete required program documents provided by their school counselor.

 To be eligible for dual enrollment coursework, students must:

-Each school division individually contracts with the College to offer dual enrollment courses, and in most instances, there is little or no actual cost to the student.
-If the student is required to pay tuition, the cost per credit hour at John Tyler Community College remains substantially less than most four-year institutions.
+Each school division individually contracts with the College to offer dual enrollment courses, and in some instances, there is little or no actual cost to the student.
+The school division, not the student, will be billed at the end of each semester for costs associated with DE participation.
+Parents should not attempt to pay fees directly to JTCC and they are encouraged to follow directives provided by the school district.
+If the student is required to pay DE fees, the cost per credit hour at John Tyler Community College remains substantially less than most four-year institutions.

-Tests for high school dual enrollment course placement are administered at the College’s campuses or at the high school during the spring semester.
-Students wishing to enroll in the on-campus summer sessions or dual enrollment classes for the following school year should contact the Dual Enrollment Coordinator to schedule testing.
-Students will need to have their college-assigned Student ID number available on the day of the test.
+Tests for high school dual enrollment course placement are administered at the College’s campuses or at the high school during the spring semester Students must first complete the JTCC online application and secure a VPT Test Memo from their school counselor in order to test on campus.
 Testing is administered on the computer, and calculators are not allowed.
-Certain accommodations may be made for students with documented disabilities.
-A Test Request Memo must be presented at the time of testing.
+Accommodations must be secured two weeks prior to testing through one of the JTCC Disability Support Specialists.
 You can find out more about placement testing at the College, by visiting our placement testing pages.